Liutaio Mottola Stringed Instrument Design

 About the Instrument

 The Ipomoea acoustic steel string guitar is a modern small-bodied instrument.
-The scale length is 25.5” and the neck meets the body at the 14th fret.
+Designed specifically for fingerstyle jazz, it has a scale length of 25.5" and the neck meets the body at the 14th fret.
 Neck dimensions and string spacing follow the conventions of most modern electric guitars, making this an ideal acoustic instrument for the electric player.
-The fingerboard radius is 12”.
-The body is 15” wide at the lower bout.
+The fingerboard radius is 12".
+The body is 15" wide at the lower bout.
 Body depth and length are also typical of guitars of this size.
 Less conventional features of the instrument include a pinless bridge, offset soundhole, clear plastic pickguard and nut and saddle made of black phenolic.

 The sides and back of the instrument shown are constructed from Honduras mahogany.
 The top is red cedar and the internal braces are spruce.
 The bolt-on sapele neck has an adjustable trussrod.
 The fingerboard and fittings are made of Indian rosewood.
 The fully removable neck is fitted to the body using two bolts, in the style of (older) Taylor guitars, and the fingerboard extension is bolted to the top using a single screw.